Deggendorf Fire

-The Deggendorfer SC (also known as Deggendorf Fire) is a professional ice hockey club based in Deggendorf, Bavaria, Germany.
+The Deggendorfer SC (also known as the Deggendorf Fire) is a professional ice hockey club based in Deggendorf, Bavaria, Germany.
 The club currently competes in Oberliga, the third level of ice hockey in Germany.
 The Fire was originally founded in 1973 with the current operations setup in 2002.
 Deggendorfer’s home arena is the Eissporthalle an der Trat, which holds 4,000 spectators.
 The club also operates junior ice hockey and figure skating programs.